Shopify/cli/.github/PULL_REQUEST_TEMPLATE.md

   If it doesn't, feel free to remove this section.
 -->

+- If your PR touches `dev` or `deploy` make sure to update [the documentation](https://www.figma.com/file/7vqUp50u6dm48Zfb4JRRn8/CLI3-Internals) accordingly if needed.

 ### Measuring impact

 How do we know this change was effective?
 Please choose one: